xieyuheng/inner/persons/judea-pearl/judea-pearl.md

   we call it environment.
   By the way, my definition of causality is encoding of the invariant elements in the environment.

+- An equation contains more information than its solution, for an equation we can ask, what will happen to the solution if we change the connection, but for the solution, all information about connection are lost.